pacnpal/Pac-cogs/birthday/README.md

 - Assigns a special birthday role to users
 - Sends a celebratory message with random cake (or pie) emojis
-- Automatically removes the birthday role at midnight
+- Automatically removes the birthday role at midnight, temporarily stores so tasks will complete even if cog is reloaded
 - Configurable timezone for role expiration
 - Option to set a specific channel for birthday announcements (defaults to the channel where the command is used)
 - Restricts usage of the birthday command to specified roles